-- The content of the curriculum - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school. - · Seeking out any one of the four THRIVE practitioners on the staff
+- The content of the curriculum will be tailored to the specific needs and vulnerabilities of individual children, including child who are victims of abuse, and children with SEND - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school. - Children will be taught about how to keep themselves and others safe when online through at least half termly e-leaning sessions which are reviewed every time children use the computers or tablets - Seeking out any one of the four THRIVE practitioners on the staff - Termly THRIVE assessments which involve their class teacher and the THRIVE practitioners sharing knowledge of children's current and past situations.

-Dealing with allegations against staff
+Dealing with concerns and allegations against staff

 If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the headteacher Emma Jefferies.
 The headteacher will make an assessment to determine if the matter is a 'low level concern' or an 'allegation'.
 The Local Authority Designated Officer (LADO) will be contacted for all allegations and the relevant guidance will be followed.
 If the headteacher needs advice or guidance they will contact the LADO.
-If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+If the allegation is against the headteacher, the person receiving the allegation will contact the Chair of Governors directly in the first instance or, if they are unavailable or the staff member feels the Chair of Governors may be involved or not approach this robustly, they should report it to the LADO.
 (Annex 5)